Does Home Insurance Cover Injuries Away From Your Home?

 Submit Medical Bills or Legal Documents

-For Coverage F claims, submit the injured person's itemized medical bills directly to your insurer for reimbursement up to your Coverage F limit.
-For liability claims involving a lawsuit, forward the summons and complaint to your insurer immediately.
+For Coverage F claims, send the injured person's itemized medical bills to your insurer for reimbursement up to your limit.
+For liability claims involving a lawsuit, forward the summons and complaint immediately.
 Your insurer will assign legal counsel and cover defense costs up to your policy limits.

 5. 5